 The discussion has grown even more heated in the past few months.
 Animal activist groups have pushed legislation that, if passed, would compel federal agencies to draft retirement plans for monkeys and other lab animals.
 “Taxpayers bought these animals, and we want the government to give them back,” says Justin Goodman, vice president of the White Coat Waste Project, a Washington, D.C.–based group that has found an increasingly sympathetic ear in Congress by painting animal research as a misuse of tax dollars.

 Meanwhile, according to a National Institutes of Health (NIH) report released in 2018, planned use of research monkeys was expected to continue to rise.
+The number used in experiments reached a record high in 2017, according to the United States Department of Agriculture (USDA), even though the total number held in U.S. labs has declined slightly over the past decade.
 Higher demand could cause a space crunch at biomedical facilities and expand the pool of older monkeys, making the question of retirement more urgent.
 All of this has left individual labs caught in the middle, struggling with whether to retire their monkeys—and the best way to do so.

 As Bush, groggy and anxious, prepares to enter his new digs, it’s unclear how many others will follow in his footsteps.